juxt/astro-website/src/pages/blog/carve.md

 ## Automate

-This is maybe the most important step, and it's there to ensure that no-one can add dead code to the project again.
+This is maybe the most
+no-one can add dead code to the project again.
 The specific steps will depend on your CI environment, but the idea is simply to make your build pipeline fail if carve detects any dead code.